SocialBook User Guide

 • add n/John Doe p/98765432 e/johnd@gmail.com a/311, Clementi Ave 2, #02-25 dob/1999-03-09 famsize/3 income/5000

-Shows a list of persons in the address book, sorted according to the latest sorting order specified by the sort command.
+Shows the list of persons in SocialBook, sorted according to the latest sorting order specified by the sort command.
 If no sorting order has been specified, the list will be sorted by priority from HIGH to LOW.

 Format: list [archive/] [all/]

-• list: Shows a list of people who are current contacts (i.e. not archived)
+• list: Shows the list of people who are unarchived

-• list archive/: Shows a list of people who are archived
+• list archive/: Shows the list of people who are archived

-• list all/: Shows a list of all people
+• list all/: Shows the list of all people (i.e. both archived and unarchived)

 Caution: